 - Create vector images in Illustrator by using the Pen, Shape and Selection tools.

-Once you have completed your research and gathered inspiration for your design move on to Stage 3 of the Design Process: CONCEPT.
+Once you have completed your research and gathered inspiration for your client logo click CONTINUE.

 Cap doesn’t just want to see your finished design, he expects to see plenty of experimentation and how you worked through your ideas.
 Not just the final product!